Board of Directors

 The RxA Board of Directors consists of hard-working, knowledgeable and experienced volunteers who will provide RxA with its mandate for the fiscal year.

-Led by President Mark Percy, the Board of Directors is comprised of ten representatives, including nine Alberta pharmacists and one student representative.
-The board includes one ex officio board member (CPhA).
+Led by President Brittany Zelmer, the Board of Directors is comprised of ten representatives, including nine Alberta pharmacists and one student representative.
+The board includes one ex-officio board member.

 Members that wish to bring forward comments, issues or questions for discussion at future RxA board meetings, please email board@rxa.ca